Server data from the Official MCP Registry

 Goal: rebuild scene-to-character links in a controlled way after imported prose changes or metadata drift.

-enrich_scene_characters_batch using the default dry_run=true to preview inferred links for a project, chapter, or explicit scene list.get_async_job_status until the batch job completes, then review job.result.results for changed scenes, ambiguous matches, and partial failures.get_scene_prose if the changes touch important continuity or cast-heavy chapters.enrich_scene_characters_batch with dry_run=false once the preview looks correct.replace_mode=replace with confirm_replace=true deliberately.Outcome: character-link maintenance becomes a preview-first batch operation instead of a one-off regex script or manual sidecar cleanup.
+enrich_scene_characters_batch using the default dry_run=true to preview inferred links for a project, chapter, or explicit scene list.get_async_job_status until the batch job completes, then review job.result.results for changed scenes, ambiguous matches, and partial failures.get_scene_prose if the changes touch important continuity or cast-heavy chapters.enrich_scene_characters_batch with dry_run=false once the preview looks correct.replace_mode=replace with confirm_replace=true deliberately.Outcome: character-link maintenance becomes a preview-first relationship repair operation instead of a one-off regex script or manual sidecar cleanup.

 AGPL-3.0-only